1j01/quick-move/ideas.md

 Could also suggest folders based on shared prefixes or parts of the file names, e.g. for a selection of "Tiamblia 23409234.png" and "Tiamblia 23409235.png", suggest a "Tiamblia" folder.
 Sometimes this ought to be pluralized, e.g. for "Screenshot 23409234.png" and "Screenshot 23409235.png", suggest a "Screenshots" folder.

 Of course AI could cover these use cases, but it wouldn't be as reliable, and it would be slower.

+Could look at fuzzy matching implementations in other software, like VS Code, as well as libraries like `fuzzywuzzy` or `rapidfuzz`.

+Could maybe use `QtGui.QClipboard` instead of `pyperclip`.
+Aside from removing a dependency, it would allow targeting specific MIME types, like text/url-list which may be set by some file managers.